MihaiLupoiu/RC-Tank/README.md

 ![Trunke Icon](./docs/tank_logo.png)
 # Trunke I

-Trunki is one of its kind and first of its generation.
+Trunke is one of its kind and first of its generation.

-It's a prototype rc controlled tank via MQTT and it's build using an ESP32 as an MCU.
+It's a prototype rc controlled tank via MQTT and it's build using the ESP32 using ESP IDF 4.2 toolckhain.

-ESP32 build toolckhain is ESP IDF 4.2.

 ## How to build